dotwebstack/dotwebstack-framework/service/openapi/README.md

           schema:
             type: string
 ````
-All parameter names in the OAS spec should correspond to existing GraphQL query arguments.
-The ``name`` parameter in the example should
+All parameter names in the OAS spec should correspond to existing GraphQL query arguments:
-also be present in the GraphQL query argument list:
 ````
   breweries(name: String): [Brewery!]!
 ````

 # 1.1.3 Sort parameter
 The parameter for providing sort information is modelled with a vendor extension `x-dws-type: sort`.
-Parameters with this extension should
-have an array type schema where the array contains the fields on which to sort.
+Parameters with this extension should have an array type schema where the array contains the fields on which to sort.
 **Ordering:** A field preceded by `-` is mapped to DESC order and a field without a prefix to ASC order.
 **Default:** A default value may be specified which will be used if there is no input from the request.
 The following parameter will sort on ascending name and descending description and specifies the default value `['name']`:
 ````yaml
      parameters: